NewProggie/Toco/README.md

 generates a sequence of tokens (strings with an assigned and identified meaning, for instance identifiers, keywords, numbers, brackets etc.)

-The semanting parsing part takes the sequence of tokens and generates an abstract syntax tree (AST).
+The semantic parsing part takes the sequence of tokens and generates an abstract syntax tree (AST).
 We will use Bison for this part.

 Finally we traverse our previously generated AST and generate byte code /